netgroup-polito/edge-infrastructure-ansible/README.md

 Before proceeding with the installation, please run an ```apt update``` and ``` apt upgrade ```.

-If three arguments are provided, the script will assume that the user wants to set up peering with a remote cluster.
-In this case, it will install Liqo locally and then  configure peering with the remote cluster using the provided IP address, username, and password.
+If three arguments are provided, the script will assume that the user would like to install all the required software _and_ to set up a Liqo peering with a remote cluster, using the provided IP address, username, and password.

 ```bash
  curl https://raw.githubusercontent.com/netgroup-polito/edge-infrastructure-ansible/main/setup/edge-pc-local-setup.sh